Minimally Invasive Surgery

 Which children are best treated with this type of surgery?

 Most children who require surgery are candidates for minimally invasive surgery.
 This field of surgery is relatively new and your surgeon should have considerable experience with these types of operations in order to perform these safely.
 There are some children who are better treated with minimally invasive surgery and some children who may not benefit from this approach.
 You should discuss this with your child’s surgeon.

 How can I learn more about this type of surgery?

-For more information regarding the details of a specific operation or to inquire if this may be right for your child, you can contact any of our surgeons.
+Please contact us for more information regarding the details of a specific operation or to inquire if this may be right for your child.

 The University of Texas Health Science Center Professional Building

 Note: This information, although based on a thorough knowledge and careful review of current medical literature, is the opinion of doctors at The University of Texas Medical School and is presented to inform you about surgical conditions.
 It is not meant to contradict any information you may receive from your personal physician and should not be used to make decisions about surgical treatment.
 If you have any questions about the information above or your child's care, please contact our doctors.